Home / Articles

 If you fly 3+ times a year with kids

-Get Puro BT2200 Plus if budget allows, or BuddyPhones Cosmos+ if your child is sensitive to cabin noise.
-Better comfort and better noise handling pay off on long routes.
+Get Puro Sound Labs Kids Wireless Headphones if build quality and hearing safety are the priority, or iClever BTH26 if your child is sensitive to cabin noise.
+Active noise cancelling pays off on long routes.

 If this is mainly for road trips and occasional flights